 2. Create the VM from the Restore tab as normal.

-4. Once the VMs are spun up, go in and configure their IP addresses to be on a separate subnet.
+4. Once the VMs are spun up, log into them, and configure their IP addresses to be on a separate subnet.

-5. Verify their connectivity between themselves and then check their connectivity to the internet.
+5. Verify the connectivity between the VMs, and then check their connectivity to the Internet.